Volunteer tourism organisations that offer the most expensive products are likely to be the least responsible, new research claims.

 Comparable prices were demonstrated to vary widely from £48 a day for the overall most responsible organisation, to £110 a day for the least responsible organisation in the study.

-The university's Dr Xavier Font said: “It’s not entirely unsurprising that the most responsible organisations price responsibly, as they are transparent about their cost structure and income.
+Dr Xavier Font said: “It’s not entirely unsurprising that the most responsible organisations price responsibly, as they are transparent about their cost structure and income.
 The less responsible organisations tend to hide the origin of their costs, which can also hide excessive profit margins.

 “We found that companies choose to communicate not what are arguably the most important aspects of volunteer tourism but what is easiest and most attractive.